grrazzlle/Portfolio/README.md

   ## Installation

-  Pull from github and host on github pages
+  Clone from github and host on github pages

   ## Usage